sayandipdutta/cs50web/README.md

 # cs50web
-cs50 course on web programming with python and css
+cs50 course on web programming with python and javascript.